Halifax Pilots

 Compulsory pilotage areas

-The geography of the Port of Halifax is near perfection – it is a deep-water natural harbour that encompasses a large area, is ice-free, and opens directly onto the North Atlantic to access the great circle trade route.
+The geography of the Port of Halifax is near perfection – it is a deep-water natural harbour that encompasses a large area, is ice-free, and opens directly onto the North Atlantic for easy access to the great circle trade route.
 It is approximately a 14 nautical mile run in pilotage waters from the pilot boarding station to Bedford Basin.
-In fact, the city owes its founding in 1749 to the magnificence of its harbour and strategic location.
+In fact the city owes its founding in 1749 to the magnificence of its harbour and strategic location.
 Today, more than 440,000 people live in the urban centre around the harbour – making Halifax the 14th largest municipality in Canada.

 Photo courtesy of Cody Osborne Photography Photo courtesy of Cody Osborne Photography.